 A medical mystery?
 Well, maybe.
 But probably not…

 Cats are mysterious little beings, and some medical professionals argue that their third eyelid is somewhat of a mystery, too.
 So much so, that some medical professionals compare a cat’s third eyelid to wisdom teeth or the appendix in humans.
 Is it really necessary?
 Well, the jury is still out on that one.
-But, veterinarian at the University of Wisconsin-Madison, Paul Miller, says that, “the third eyelid of cats plays an important role in maintaining the health of their eye surface.”
+But, a veterinarian at the University of Wisconsin-Madison, Paul Miller, says that“the third eyelid of cats plays an important role in maintaining the health of their eye surface.”
 So, just think of it as that special layer of extra protection.
 In fact, many species of mammals and even birds have a third eyelid.
 It’s a natural thing and much-needed extra protection.
 Interestingly enough, humans and primates are among the only mammals which do not have a third eyelid.

-When it comes to our cat’s third eyelid, there are a few important abnormal findings we much watch for which can indicate something is amiss with our cat’s health.
+When it comes to our cat’s third eyelid, there are a few important abnormal findings we watch for which can indicate something is amiss with our cat’s health.
 A cat’s eyes are very sensitive, and it’s up to us as their owners to know what to watch for to get them the medical attention they need quickly.
 These include:

 “Cats have a third eyelid, or nictitating membrane, in the inner corner of the eye, which is also covered by conjunctiva.
 In healthy cats, the conjunctiva of the eyelids is not readily visible and has a pale, pink color.
 When conjunctivitis occurs, the conjunctival membranes become red and swollen.
 Conjunctivitis can affect one (unilateral) or both (bilateral) eyes.”